Cray-HPE/docs-csm/troubleshooting/image_projection_not_consistent_across_nodes.md

 ## Example of Error

 There are multiple errors that can be observed because of this problem.
-Below are example errors:
+The following are example errors:

 - Doing an `md5sum` on `/opt/cray/pe` files on a compute node results in IO errors.